Search Ashworth College

-Turning a house into a home or a bland office into a personalized business space takes more than hanging a few pictures on a wall.
-Adding furniture and a fresh coat of paint can help, but it takes a professional interior decorator to transform rooms into comfortable, inviting and useful places.
-If you want to become an interior decorator, specialized training is key.
+Turning a house into a home, or a bland office into a personalized business space takes more than hanging a few pictures on a wall.
+Adding furniture and a fresh coat of paint can help, but it often takes a professional interior decorator to transform rooms into comfortable, inviting and useful places.
+If you want to become an interior decorator, specialized training can help.

-Interior decorating courses from Ashworth College are comprehensive and career-focused, preparing you with the skills to enter the job market and begin your interior decorator career.
+Interior decorating courses from Ashworth College are comprehensive and career-focused, preparing you with the skills to help you enter the job market and start on your path to begin your interior decorator career.
 The field is ever changing, especially as it relates to economic conditions – which can affect your future job success.

 With the economy recently making a turn for the better, 2014 is expected to be a great year for the construction industry.
 The Associated General Contractors of America noted in a recent press release that construction spending is at the highest it has been since 2006 and this past January was already higher than the initial estimate.
 "Contractors are clearly more optimistic about the outlook for private nonresidential markets this year," said Ken Simonson, the association's chief economist.

 With all of this new building, there are plenty of new career opportunities out there for trained interior decorators.
 New homes, refurbished offices and recently built apartments present a variety of new possibilities for you to express your design talents.
 In fact, the U.S. Department of Labor predicts this uptick in construction will lead to a 13% increase in interior designer jobs by 2022, resulting in 61,900 job opportunities for talented decorators.